Before you begin

 On your Android device, select the content that you want to transfer and tap Next.
-Then leave both devices alone until the loading bar that appears on your iOS device finishes—even if your Android indicates that the process is complete.
+Then—even if your Android indicates that the process is complete—leave both devices alone until the loading bar that appears on your iOS device finishes.
+Keep your devices near each other and plugged in to power until the transfer completes.
 The whole transfer can take a while, depending on how much content you're moving.

 Set up your iOS device

 After the loading bar finishes on your iOS device, tap Done on your Android device.
-Then tap Continue on your iOS device and follow the onscreen steps to finish setting it up.
+Then tap Continue on your iOS device and follow the onscreen steps to finish setup for your iOS device.

 If you need help with the transfer

 - Make sure that you leave both devices alone until the transfer finishes.
 For example, on your Android device, the Move to iOS app should stay onscreen the whole time.
 If you use another app or get a phone call on your Android before the transfer finishes, your content won't transfer.

-- On your Android device, turn off apps or settings that might affect your Wi-Fi connection.
-For example, turn off features like the Sprint Connections Optimizer or the Smart Network Switch.
+- On your Android device, turn off apps or settings that might affect your Wi-Fi connection, like the Sprint Connections Optimizer or the Smart Network Switch.
 Then find Wi-Fi in Settings, touch and hold each known network, and forget the network.
 Then try the transfer again.

 - Restart both of your devices and try again.

 If you need help after the transfer

-- Get help if you can't sign into Messages or if Messages doesn't work as expected after you've transferred your content, get help.
+- Get help if you can't sign into Messages or if Messages doesn't work as expected after you transfer your content, get help.